 - Health insurance

-Many of these utilities and card companies will have penalties if you miss payments, so set up auto pay directly from your checking account for the withdrawals.
-Then organize by week and try to spread out your payments where possible.
+You should make a list of the bills that you can set up automatic payments for if you haven’t done so already.
+Many of these utilities and credit card companies will have penalties if you miss payments, so set up auto-pay directly from your checking account for the withdrawals.
+Then, organize the payments by week, and try to spread out your payments where possible.

+For example, most rent is paid on the 1st or the 15th of every month.
+Depending on that date, create credit card payments accordingly so that it is evenly spread out.
 You can usually do this easily online at the card companies’ website or by giving them a call.
 Then, you will have extra money each paycheck rather than having to roll over that amount to the next week to pay the big bills.

 Once this is complete, sum up the total of these bills and see how much is left over.
-Most people are surprised by what they find and are thinking, where did all of my money go this month?
+Most people are surprised by what they find and are thinking, "Where did all of my money go this month?"

-Find Out How You're Spending Money
+3. Identify How You're Spending Your Money

 - Eating out